smidig/conference-app/README.md

 We use RSPEC to do Behaviour-Driven Development (BDD), a fun way to perform Test-Driven Development.

 Run an indivdual spec:

     $ rspec spec/controllers/users_controller_spec.rb

 #### Forever running tests
-To further improve our development speed we have set up *guard* [https://github.com/guard/guard]  (with Growl/Libnotify/Notifu for notifications) and (guard-rspec plugin)[https://github.com/guard/guard-rspec].
+To further improve our development speed we have set up *guard*, [github.com/guard/guard](https://github.com/guard/guard)  (with Growl/Libnotify/Notifu for notifications) and (guard-rspec plugin)[https://github.com/guard/guard-rspec].
 RSpec guard allows us to automatically launch specs when files are modified.

 To start guard:
     $ guard